Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all creation.

 (Please note: The poem in its entirety may be found in Paramahansa Yogananda's Songs of the Soul, published by Self-Realization Fellowship, Los Angeles, CA, 1983 and 2014 printings.)

-The speaker in Paramahansa Yogananda’s "I Am Lonely no More" celebrates his freedom from the human malady of loneliness.
+The speaker in Paramahansa Yogananda’s "I Am Lonely no More" is celebrating his freedom from the human malady of loneliness.

 First Movement: Celebrating Freedom